MaxHalford/maxhalford.github.io/content/blog/one-year-at-alan.md

 +++
 date = "2021-10-26"
-title = "My first year at Alan" toc = true draft = true
+title = "One year at Alan"
+toc = true
+draft = true
 +++